shopware5/devdocs/source/designers-guide/getting-started/index.md

 }
 ```

-In addition a few changes have to be made to fit the button completely into the design on mobile devices.
-To resolve all problems the
-search-bar width has to be reduced and the mobile menu text has to be hidden to avoid any element overlapping.
+Additionally, a few changes have to be made in order for the button to fit completely in the design for mobile devices.
+To address all problems, the search bar width has to be reduced and the mobile menu text has to be hidden to avoid any element overlapping.

-To hide the menu text, take the `offcanvas_left_trigger` block inside the shop-navigation.tpl file, and **overwrite** it (without append or prepend) with a new block without the description inside it.
+To hide the menu text, take the `offcanvas_left_trigger` block inside the `shop-navigation.tpl` file, and __overwrite__ it (without append or prepend) with a new block, without the description inside it.

 ```
 {block name='frontend_index_offcanvas_left_trigger'}